 While the men’s and women’s gloves are virtually identical, it does seem that women are more apt to find that these gloves aren’t warm enough.
 This could be because women are more sensitive to cold temperatures so if you are a woman, it’s something to consider.
 Adding a thin glove liner can help in very cold conditions.

 Sometimes you don’t necessarily need gloves just for just winter but for general outdoor activities when you might want a little warmth and hand protection.
-An excellent choice of glove for everything from hiking, camping, cycling, running and light work is the Outdoor Research PL 100.
+An excellent choice of gloves for everything from hiking, camping, cycling, running, and light work is the Outdoor Research PL 100.

 Specs and features:

 Outdoor Research gloves are fantastic and the PL 100s are no different.
-There are excellent gloves for year round cool weather use- whether it’s spring, fall or early winter.
-These gloves feel like a second skin and has very impressive touch screen sensitivity.
+There are excellent gloves for year-round cool weather use- whether it’s spring, fall or early winter.
+These gloves feel like a second skin and have very impressive touch screen sensitivity.
 The silicone gripping pads on the palm are positioned perfectly for holding a phone and preventing drops.

 The gloves fit very nicely and are fairly slim on the hands.
 They are unobtrusive and OR’s sizing is right on the mark.
-These are a slip on style glove but the elastic cuff and contoured wrist design ensure they fit closely to the hand.
+These are a slip-on style gloves but the elastic cuff and contoured wrist design ensure they fit closely to the hand.
 The elastic cuff also helps with preventing snow or other debris from entering the glove.